learn-co-curriculum/phase-1-array-filter-method-lab/README.md

 ## Demonstrate `filter`

-The `filter` method creates a new array with all elements that pass certain tests provided function.
+The `filter` method creates a new `Array` with all elements that pass certain tests provided function.
 Filter receives the same arguments as `map` (current item, index, and entire array) in the callback function, and works very similarly.
 The only difference is that the callback needs to return either _true_ or _false_.
 If it returns _true_, the array keeps that element.